cloud-tek/sdk/README.md

 - Preferences -> Editor -> Inspection Settings -> Roslyn -> Enable Roslyn analyzers and Source Generators
 - Preferences -> Editor -> Inspection Settings -> Roslyn -> Include Roslyn analyzers in Solution-Wide Analysis

-**Be aware!**
+> **(!)
+Important (!)**
+>
+> Only some analyzers's warnings can be addressed by auto-format or code cleanup.
+>
-Only some analyzers's warnings can be addressed by auto-format or code cleanup.
-Some of the warnings are not covered by Rider, and its settings need to be adjusted.
+> Some of the warnings are not covered by Rider, and its settings need to be adjusted.
+>
-For that, in editor.globalconfig is `# ReSharper properties` section with some already defined settings which align with analyzers.
+> For that, in editor.globalconfig is `# ReSharper properties` section with some already defined settings which align with analyzers.
 If you find some inconsistency and you find appropriate settings in Rider, which will fix it - please, contribute! :)

 ## License
 Copyright 2024 CloudTek